qffdhruba1123/stremio_setup/COMPLETE_CURRENT_SETUP.md

 # 🚀 Current Addon Setup
 Will be updated as I make any changes.
 Please make sure to have completed the initial setup before trying to add any of the addons below.
+The addons are listed in the order installed.

 ## 🔑 Required API Keys
 - **Your Real-Debrid Key** > [Get the key](https://real-debrid.com/apitoken)